prncss-xyz/zustand-optics/README.md

 setValue(value);
 ```

-Return a callback which accepts a value and sets the focus with it.
-If `value` is a value (!), sets that value to the focus.
+Returns a callback which accepts a value and sets the focus to it.
+If `value` is a value (!), sets the focus to that value.
 If `value` is a callback, applies the callback to focus.
 If `value` is `undefined`, removes the focus for a removable optics (prism and traversable) and do nothing otherwise.

 The callback is stable.

 ### Utility hooks

-These are wrappers around basic hooks which can help with code readability.
+These are wrappers around the basic hooks which can help with code readability.

 ### rw